 Webinar: Implementation Research for Health System Equity, Inclusion, and Impact

-We are excited to invite you to a special session to explore implementation research’s (IR) vital role in improving equity in health systems strengthening activities.
-This session will provide critical insights into how IR can support policymakers, implementers, and stakeholders in improving health systems to deliver more equitable, high-quality preventive, promotive, and curative health services.
+The Accelerator organized a special session on July 9, 2024, as part of the 2024 Health Systems Strengthening Learning Series to advance knowledge about USAID’s Health Systems Strengthening Learning Agenda.
+The session explored implementation research’s (IR) vital role in improving equity in health systems strengthening activities.
+The session provided critical insights into how IR can support policymakers, implementers, and stakeholders in improving health systems to deliver more equitable, high-quality preventive, promotive, and curative health services.

 Session Highlights:

-Discover how IR has been an essential tool for program partners and country counterparts in Georgia, Ghana, and Indonesia:
+Discover how IR has been an essential tool for program partners and country counterparts in Georgia, Ghana, and Indonesia in this summary brief.
+Other resources include:

 Learning Objectives: